Alver Municipality: General information

-The municipality was established on 1 January 2020 when the three neighboring municipalities of Lindås, Radøy, and Meland were merged into one large municipality.
+The municipality was established on 1 January 2020 when Lindås Municipality, Radøy Municipality, and Meland Municipality were merged into one large municipality.

 Name

 The municipality is named after the old Alver farm (Alviðra).
 The first element is allr which means "whole" or "entire".
 The last element is the genitive case of the word veðr which means "weather".
 Thus it is probably referring to the location which is exposed to the weather from all directions.
 It is the same root as the other local names like Alversund and Alverstraumen.

 Coat of arms

 The coat of arms was adopted in 2019 for use starting on 1 January 2020.
 The blazon is "Azure, a bridge over a boat argent".
 This means the arms have a blue field (background) and the charge is an arched road bridge with a boat going underneath.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 It symbolizes that the fact that bridges tie the municipality together and the boat has been a means of transportation in the area for centuries.